 Unlike other artificial heart devices, the OHSU device has no valves and the rod to provide the pumping action is suspended inside the chamber with hydrodynamic bearings, so it never touches the inside of the tube.
-The shuttling motion of the rod generates a blood flow that mimics a natural human pulse, again unlike existing artificial hearts which send blood around the body in a continuous, pulseless flow.
-Pulsing reduces damage to blood cells, cut the risk of clotting and, according to OHSU may also reduce other complications of pulseless devices, such as gastrointestinal bleeding and stroke.
+The shuttling motion of the rod generates a blood flow that mimics a natural human pulse, which differs from existing artificial hearts that send blood around the body in a continuous, pulseless flow.
+Pulsing reduces damage to blood cells, cuts the risk of clotting and, according to OHSU may also reduce other complications of pulseless devices, such as gastrointestinal bleeding and stroke.

 Dr Richard Wampler, who originally designed the artificial heart.
 Image: OHSU

 The device was designed by Dr Richard Wampler, who worked with the team that developed the first artificial heart valve.
 It is being developed by the OHSU Knight Cardiovascular Institute, by a team headed by Dr Sanjiv Kaul.
 “OHSU was the first to have an artificial heart valve, and now we are aiming to be the first to have a permanent, practical total artificial heart,” Kaul said.
 “Considering the human heart beats 14 million times a year, it’s crucial that an artificial heart is durable and robust.
 The simple, efficient design of our total artificial heart makes its potential for failure very low.”